Our scanning specifications are listed. It is important to understand the variations as they effect output quality. Good scan. Good quality.

 WHAT DPI SIZES MEAN FOR YOU.

 1200dpi or higher allows us to provide you with a file that can be printed on paper at A3 size (420mmx297mm) or (16”x12”).
 These scans can be used at 6000x4000px size on screens.
-That will show beautiful images on huge TVs or 27” Apple iMac monitors.
+That will show beautiful images on huge 4K TVs or any large monitors.

 600pdi allows us to provide you with a file that can be printed on paper at A4 size.
 These scans can be used at full size on computer screens.